Recording Studio Design London

 A recording studio requires two distinct and equally rigorous disciplines: the acoustic treatment of the room itself, and the specification of monitoring, signal chain, and infrastructure.

 The acoustic treatment addresses isolation, absorption, diffusion, and low frequency control.
 The system specification covers monitoring accuracy, signal chain integrity, and operational infrastructure.
 We address both as a single unified brief.
+The same architectural rigour applies to our residential audio design and broader acoustic consultancy work.

 Room Acoustic Analysis